HenryJBorthwick/rust-p2p-chat-and-file-sharing-application/REPORT.md

    - Preps a initial help message to display to the user
    - Enters the main event loop
      - Handles user keyboard inputs
-       - Handles user keyboard command inputs with handle_input function
+       - Handles user keyboard command inputs with `handle_input` function
      - Handles user mouse inputs
-     - Handles network events via the handle_event function
+     - Handles network events via the `handle_event` function
        - Peer discovery
        - Chat message handling
        - Direct message handling
        - File transfer handling
      - Handles new messages (new chat messages)
-     - Handles nickname announcement (new peer joins the network)
+     - Handles nickname announcement via `announce_nickname` function (new peer joins the network)
      - TUI interface is drawn and each element is rendered and updated
    - Runs a clean up when the user quits the application

-## Peer Discovery Process
+### Peer Discovery Process

 1. **Local Network Discovery (mDNS)**
    - Broadcasts node presence on local network